 Dit artikel is ook in het Nederlands te lezen.

-After having constructed rainwater collection systems at Burimba Primary School, Butenga village and Mwendo Primary School, we have now constructed a system with a capacity of 20,000 liters at Kasinde Primary School.
+After having constructed rainwater collection systems at Burimba Primary School (2020), Butenga village (2021) and Mwendo Primary School (2021), we have now constructed a system with a capacity of 20,000 liters at Kasinde Primary School.
 Contrary to previous schools (where we found one 10,000 liters tank out of operation, yet repairable) Kasinde Primary School had no rainwater collection at all.
 Therefore, we have at this school placed two brand new 10,000 liter tanks.
-Because a 10,000 liter tank is the maximum size that can safely be transported to the often remote locations of the schools that are built on the Lake Bunyonyi surrounding hills, this newly constructed system consist of two separate 10,000 liter tanks.
+Because a 10,000 liter tank is the maximum size that can safely be transported to the often remote locations of the schools that are built on the Lake Bunyonyi surrounding hills, this newly constructed system consists of two separate 10,000 liter tanks.

 Kasinde Primary School can be found at such a remote location.
 It is located very far from water sources and pupils were always asked to bring some water from sources around their homes.
 The school has around 400 pupils, often several children from one family, which makes it the largest school where we have constructed a rainwater collection system so far.
 Altogether, more than 600 people will benefit from the system.
 As mentioned previously, the number of people that will, apart from pupils, benefit from the system is, among other, an important selection criterion.
 In rural Uganda, it’s quite common that families who live in the direct vicinity of a school make use of its water supply.

 The construction of this rainwater collection system is another example of our strategy to invest in tools and facilities in such a way that large groups can benefit, whereby our first focus is always on children.